SecDev-Lab/wish/docs/design.md

 - **wish-models**: No external dependencies except for pydantic
 - **wish-command-execution**: Depends on wish-models
+- **wish-log-analysis**: Depends on wish-models and makes API requests to wish-log-analysis-api
-- **wish-log-analysis**: Depends on wish-models, langchain, and OpenAI
+- **wish-log-analysis-api**: Depends on wish-models, langchain, and OpenAI
 - **wish-command-generation**: Depends on wish-models, langchain, and OpenAI
 - **wish-knowledge-loader**: Depends on langchain and OpenAI
 - **wish-sh**: Depends on wish-models, wish-command-execution, wish-log-analysis, and wish-command-generation